 In my role as Director of Waiver Services I am responsible for overseeing the day program and the supervision and training of staff and the safety and development of our clients.
 I provide communication and coordination with residential staff, supports coordinators and families to ensure that our clients’ receive the services they need in a timely manner and that they are always treated with dignity and respect.

 I began my professional social work career in 2005 when I started to pursue my bachelors degree in social work from LaSalle University.
 During my time studying to be a social work professional, I had the opportunity to practice my skills working with older adults at a senior center, and also working with individuals who are blind or visually impaired.
 After graduation, I had the privilege of working as a support staff for children with cognitive differences; including individuals on the autism spectrum.
-In 2013 I went back to school to pursue my masters degree in social work at West Chester University.
-During this time, I was an intern at my current place of employment, Spectra Support Services LLC.
-Over the past 8 years I have worked with children, teens, adults, and families in need of professional social work support.
-I currently hold the title of Director of Community Services at Spectra Support Services LLC.
+In 2013, I went back to school to pursue my masters degree in social work at West Chester University.
+I was an intern at Spectra during this time.
+I worked with children, teens, adults, and families in need of professional social work support.
+Today, I am the program support specialist for community services as well as a psychotherapist.
 I have a passion for working with individuals who benefit from sand tray therapy, play therapy, and behavior therapy.
 I am honored to be a part of the Spectra community and the opportunity to serve our individuals and families on an ongoing basis.

-I am Licesned Professional Counselor in PA and a board certified music therapist devoted to serving people who have special needs.
+I am Licensed Professional Counselor in PA and a board certified music therapist devoted to serving people who have special needs.
 In May of 1999, I graduated from Duquesne University, Pittsburgh PA, with a bachelors of science in music therapy and completed my clinical training at the University Hospitals of Cleveland in January 2001.
-I earned my Master's in Music Therapy (MMT) from Temple University in May of 2010, Currently, I am a Certified MARI® Practitioner and Certified Autism Specialist.
+I earned my Master's in Music Therapy (MMT) from Temple University in May of 2010, Currently, I am a Board Certified Music Therapist, Certified MARI® Practitioner and a Certified Autism Specialist.
 I strive to use my talents and musical abilities to make a difference in lives of the people I serve.
-Fueled by this ambition, I formed a private practice called Harmony Music Therapy Services in 2002.
-My work focused on developing music therapy programs throughout my community and providing music therapy services.
-To date, I established new programs in settings such as hospitals, pediatric rehabilitation centers, senior homes, homeless shelters, clinics and schools.
-Also, I am an advocate for the advancement of quality programming for people who have disabilities.
-I find that I am able to influence this type of change through my clinical work, research, advocacy and training programs.
+Fueled by this ambition, I formed a private practice in 2002 and later merged my practice with my business partner to form Spectra Support Services, LLC.
+To date, I established new creative arts therapy programs in settings such as hospitals, pediatric rehabilitation centers, senior homes, homeless shelters, clinics and schools.
+I am an advocate for the advancement of quality programming for people who have mental health needs.
+I find that I am able to influence this type of change through my clinical work, clinical supervision opportunities, development of programs, increasing clients' access to specialized health services, research, publications, advocacy, and training programs.
 It brings me great joy to serve my community in this way.

 My professional career as a social worker began 20 years ago when I pursued a Master of Social Work (MSW) degree from Boston College Graduate School of Social Work.
 During my final year, I interned at the Massachusetts Developmental Disabilities Council where I began my life-long role of advocating for persons with various intellectual and physical disabilities.
 I am a licensed clinical social worker (LCSW) in Pennsylvania and former licensed social worker in New Jersey.
-I spent some of my first years after graduation serving as a Behavior Specialist with Wyomissing Behavior Analysts, Ltd. This opportunity to teach parenting skills set the stage for my passion for working with families.
-Recently, I obtained my Behavior Specialist license in Pennsylvania.
-15 years ago, I began consulting with The Arc Gloucester in Gloucester, New Jersey providing individual social education/counseling to adults with physical and intellectual disabilities and later had families members diagnosed with Autism.
-I have over 150 continuing education credits in Autism and related topics and am currently pursuing a Graduate Certificate in Autism Spectrum Disorders at Drexel University.
-In 2008, I received a Certificate in Child and Adolescent Psychotherapy from Bryn Mawr School of Social Work and Social Research and a certificate in Sexuality Education for persons with Asperger Syndrome from the Penn Autism Network continuing education division.
-I earned Certificate in Advanced Child Development from the Family Play Therapy Center in June 2012.
-I have presented at many local, state and national disability and Autism conferences.
+I spent some of my first years after graduation serving as a Behavior Specialist with Wyomissing Behavior Analysts, Ltd. I am a Certified Autism Specialist and have presented at many local, state and national disability and Autism conferences.
 I have a passion for working with families, and particularly with those who find it difficult to create or access the supports they need for individual and family success.
 I have experience working with all ages, from toddler to adult.
-I provide Mindfulness Based Play-Family Therapy, Cognitive Behavior Therapy, Behavior Plans and Therapy and Life Coaching.
-I am the President of ASCEND: the Asperger and Autism Alliance for Greater Philadelphia and a member of National Association of Social Workers and Autism Society of America and Association Play Therapy.
+I provide Mindfulness Based Play-Family Therapy, Cognitive Behavior Therapy, Behavior Plans and Therapy and Life Coaching as well as clinical supervision for those pursuing master-level licensure in Pennsylvania.
+I am a past- President of ASCEND: the Asperger and Autism Alliance for Greater Philadelphia and a member of National Association of Social Workers and Autism Society of America and Association Play Therapy.

 Spectra Support Services, LLC